Efficient semiparametric estimation and model selection for multidimensional mixtures: Simulation study

 The different emission distributions are represented in Figure \ref{fig:emission_distrib}.

-Figure \ref{fig:risk_biais_var} gives a taste of the trend of the risk $R_n(\mathcal{I}_{2^P})$, along with the variance $Var^*\left[\prescript{o}{}{\widehat{\theta}}_{2^P}(X_{1:n}) \right]$ and the squared bias $\left\| \mathbb{E}^* \left[ \widehat{\theta}_{2^P}(X_{1:n}) \right] - \theta ^* \right\|_{\mathcal{T}_k}^2$ defined in Equation \eqref{eq:risk_bias_var} when $P$ increases.
-We illustrates these trends thanks to different true parameters and numbers of observations $n$.
-The different risks, bias and variances are estimated by Monte Carlo by repeating $1000$ times the estimation of $\theta$ with the m.l.e. (approximated with the EM algorithm).
-A typical behaviour of the bias is being constant or decreasing, with small increasing values of $P$, then increasing a lot when $P$ increases, and finally stabilizing to the value $\|\underline{\theta}_n - \prescript{o}{}{\theta^*} \|$, which is a consequence of Proposition \ref{prop:limit_thetaM}.
-Typically, the variance is constant or decreasing for small increasing values of $P$, sometimes it then increases, before decreasing to zero (which also is a consequence of Proposition \ref{prop:limit_thetaM}) when $P$ gets large.
-Then, the risk, which is the sum of the squared bias and the variance, is usually constant or decreasing for small increasing values of $P$ and then increasing to $\| \underline{\theta}_n- \prescript{o}{}{\theta^*} \|^2$ when $P$ gets large.
+In Figure \ref{fig:risk_biais_var} we display the evolution of the risk $R_n(\mathcal{I}_{2^P})$, the variance $Var^\star\left[\widehat{\theta}_{2^P}(X_{1:n}) \right]$ and the squared bias $\left\| \mathbb{E}^\star \left[ \widehat{\theta}_{2^P}(X_{1:n}) \right] - \theta^\star \right\|_{\mathcal{T}_k}^2$ defined in Equation \eqref{eq:risk_bias_var} as the number of bins $2^P$ increases, for different values of $n$ and for each of the three true distributions.
+The risks, bias and variances are estimated by Monte Carlo, based on $1000$ repeated samples and for each of them we compute the MLE using the EM algorithm.
+We notice that typically the bias first is either constant or slightly decreasing as $P$ increases and then increases rapidly for larger values of $P$ until it stabilizes to the value $\|\underline{\theta}_n - \theta^\star \|_{\mathcal{T}_k}$, which is what was proved in Proposition \ref{prop:limit_thetaM}.
+On the other hand the variance is monotone non increasing as $P$ increases until $P$ becomes quite large and then it decreases to zero (which also is a consequence of Proposition \ref{prop:limit_thetaM}) when $P$ gets large.
+As a result the risk, which is the sum of the squared bias and the variance, is typically constant or decreasing for small increasing values of $P$ and then increasing to $\| \underline{\theta}_n- {\theta^\star} \|^{2}_{\mathcal{T}_k}$ when $P$ gets large.